 Fairness can be as simple as ensuring team members deliver on promised commitments, doing what you said you would do, or calling out misaligned behaviours.

-Leaders who act with empathy have an ability to identify issues that will negatively affect the team and take action to make them right.
+Leaders who act with empathy have an ability to identify issues that will negatively affect the team and take action to make them right in a fair way.